xjmusic/xjmusic/README.md

     bin/mysql-reset

-It's also necessary to have a local MySQL server running (separate from Docker `mysql01xj1`), which Maven uses during the build process.
-It will be necessary to have local root access with no password.
+It is NOT necessary to have any local MySQL server running.
+The build process will use your Docker `mysql01xj1`, or more specifically (for cross-platform compatibility) it will use port 3300 which Docker maps to `mysql01xj1` port 3306, for Maven to use during the build process.

-Connect to your local MySQL server with root access and no password:
+Connect to the Docker `mysql01xj1` server:

-    mysql -u root
+    bin/mysql

 You will need to create two databases in your local MySQL server, `xj` and `xj_test`: